Muynak Fm

 Lithology and Thickness

 Coastal-marine terrigenous formations.
 In the stratotype, at the base of the formation, there are greenish-gray, quartz-glauconitic, weakly compacted sandstones (0.6 m) lying with erosion on the underlying clays.
 At the contact, the sandstone contains unrounded fragments of siliceous rocks.
-Above - greenish-gray, clayey sandstones.
-[See also “added info” at bottom of entry.]
 Thickness 10-35m.

 Relationships and Distribution